redhat-openstack/website/source/uncategorized/hangouts.html.md

 # Hangouts

 RDO conducts periodic Google Hangouts on a variety of OpenStack-related topics.
+(See other [Events](Events) also.)

 ## Upcoming Hangouts